nategood/commando/README.md

 Aliases: `o`

 Define a new option.
 When `name` is set, the option will be a named "flag" option.
 Can be a short form option (e.g. `f` for option `-f`) or long form (e.g. `foo` for option --foo).
-When no `name` is defined, the option is an anonymous argument and is referenced in the future by it's position.
+When no `name` is defined, the option is an anonymous argument and is referenced in the future by its position.

 ### `flag (string $name)`